payshares-legacy/payshares-data-api/README.md

 + Parameters
     + time (string) ... any momentjs-readable date.
 The time of desired snapshot
     + exchange (JSON, optional) ... desired currency for valuation, in the form {currency, issuer}.
-Defaults to XPR
+Defaults to XPS

 + Request (json)